syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Allport el al. (1994).md

 *   **Dimensional Relevance:**
     *   [[Number of Tasks|Number of Tasks]]: 1
     *   [[Dimensions/Switch Rate|Switch Rate]]: 100% (predictable alternation).
-    *   [[Dimensions/Stimulus Bivalence & Congruency|Stimulus Bivalence & Congruency]]: The stimuli are bivalent (e.g., a numeral has both value and group size; a colored word has both word and color attributes).
+    *   [[Dimensions/Stimulus-Stimulus Congruency]]: The stimuli are bivalent (e.g., a numeral has both value and group size; a colored word has both word and color attributes).
     *   [[Dimensions/Task Difficulty|Task Difficulty]]: This paper provides a crucial data point where manipulating this dimension had **no effect** on the switch cost.
     *   [[Dimensions/Task Cue Type|Task Cue Type]]: Manipulated between `Implicit` (uniform lists) and stimulus-cued (`Transparent_External` via mixed lists).
     *   [[Dimensions/RSI (Response Stimulus Interval)|RSI]]: Explicitly manipulated in Exp 5.
 This is a critical parameter, but note the [[Study Limitations|SE Limitation]]: RSI is mapped to `regen` in SE, which is an imperfect proxy.